Captum

 Neuron Importance¶

-In the last experiment we look into the aggregated attribution scores stacked for 82 Ads that were predicted as Clicked with prediction score > 0.6 for all 256 neurons in the last fully connected layer.
+In this last section we look into the aggregated attribution scores stacked for 82 Ads that were predicted as Clicked with prediction score > 0.6 for all 256 neurons in the last fully connected layer.

 For our experiments we used LayerConductance algorithm for top_l layer.